grafana/run-k6-action/README.md

 # run-k6-action

 This action allows you to easily execute k6 tests as part of your GitHub Actions workflow.

-It has support for globs, parallel execution, and fail-fast.
+It is a wrapper over `k6 run`, with support for globs, parallel execution, and fail-fast.

+> This action won't setup/install k6.
+That functionality is provided by [grafana/setup-k6-action](https://github.com/grafana/setup-k6-action)

 ## Usage